egloo/docker-kafka/README.md

 changes with the expectation of maintaining independently from here on.
 This project's changelog file describes these in detail.

+Fork Legacy [eGloo]

+Updated to default to 0.9.0.1 and Scala 2.11

 [Docker]: http://www.docker.io
 [Kafka]: http://kafka.apache.org